jtward/Savannah/readme.md

 ```

-Don't forget to include the Android savannah.js file in your web page!
+Don't forget to include the savannah.js file in your web page!

 A plugin class just implements `Plugin`.
 You need to implement an `execute` method, similar to Cordova, and a `getName` method.